 Vegan Lime Squares

-- Preheat oven to 350 degrees F. Lightly spray an 8x8 baking pan with oil (or line with parchment paper) and set aside.
+- Preheat oven to 350°F. Lightly spray an 8×8 baking pan with oil (or line with parchment paper) and set aside.

 - In a food processor fitted with the S blade, pulse the pistachios until a flour like consistency.

-- Add flour, sugar and coconut oil and pulse until combined and starting to form a ball.
+- Add flour, sugar and coconut oil, and pulse until combined and starting to form a dough.
+Do NOT over process!

-- Press dough into the bottom of your prepared 8x8 pan.
+- Press dough into the bottom of your prepared 8×8 pan.

 - Bake crust for 20 minutes or until starting to brown and firm up.
-Let cool.
+Set aside.

-- While your crust is cooling, prepare the filling.
-Add tofu, avocado, powdered sugar, arrowroot powder, lime juice, zest and spinach (if using) in the food processor or blender.
-(I prefer a blender for the filling).
+- While your crust is baking, prepare the filling.
+Add tofu, avocado, powdered sugar, arrowroot powder, lime zest, lime juice and spinach (if using) in the food processor or blender.
 Process until completely pureed and smooth.

-- Pour filling over the crust and bake again 20 minutes or until filing is set.
+- Pour the filling over the pre-baked crust and bake 20 minutes or until filing is set.

-- The filling will firm up as it cools.
+- Transfer the baking dish to a wire rack to cool completely, about one hour.
+The filling will firm up as it cools.